Dynamic insulation: Science of dynamic insulation

 All the main features of dynamic insulation can be understood by considering the ideal case of one-dimensional steady state heat conduction and air flow through a uniform sample of air permeable insulation.
-Equation ((1)), which determines the temperature T at a distance x measured from the cold side of the insulation, is derived from the total net flow of conduction and convective heat across a small element of insulation being constant.
+Equation ((1)), which determines the temperature T at a distance × measured from the cold side of the insulation, is derived from the total net flow of conduction and convective heat across a small element of insulation being constant.